xzYue/odoo/doc/reference/upgrade_api.rst

 ``email``
     the email address you supplied when creating the request ``target``
-    the target Odoo version you supplied when creating the request ``aim``
+    the target Modoo version you supplied when creating the request ``aim``
     the purpose (test, production) of your database upgrade request you supplied when creating the request ``filename``